Skip to main content

-• For Weaviate installed locally, you will need the name of the target collection on the local instance.
+• The name of the target collection on the local instance.

-• For Embedded Weaviate, you will need the instance’s connection URL and the name of the target collection on the instance.
+• The instance’s connection URL and the name of the target collection on the instance.

 • A Weaviate database instance.
 The following information assumes that you have a Weaviate Cloud (WCD) account with a Weaviate database cluster in that account.
 Create a WCD account.
 Create a database cluster.
 For other database options, learn more.

-• The URL and API key for the database cluster.
-Get the URL and API key.
+• The URL of the database cluster.
+Get the URL.

 If Unstructured creates a new collection and generates embeddings, you will not see an embeddings property in tools such as the Weaviate Cloud Collections user interface.
 To view the generated embeddings, you can run a Weaviate GraphQL query such as the following.
 In this query, replace <collection-name> with the name of the new collection, and replace <property-name> with the name of each additional available property that you want to return results for, such as text, type, element_id, record_id, and so on.
 The embeddings will be returned in the vector property.